magisteriis/masteries-quest/README.md

 # Desktop (Alpha)

-You can build it from source.
+You may build it from source.

 ![image](https://user-images.githubusercontent.com/3706841/152638484-755b9c9a-c606-4777-9306-def38d80735e.png)